 About Darrell Duthie

-The idea for a novel about the Great War slowly came to life as the centennials began, coinciding with a family trip to Ypres, Belgium.
+The idea for a novel about the Great War slowly came to life as the centennials began, coinciding with a trip to Ypres, Belgium.
 “I wanted to take a completely different tack (with the Malcolm MacPhail WW1 series) than many other Great War novels and actually write about the war itself,” says Duthie.
 “WW1 is full of stories that almost no one knows about.
 And they’re crying out to be told.”

 About Malcolm MacPhail